irgroup-classrooms/individual-assignments-aasa04/assignments/02/linuxjourney.md

 output---> *long list of files*

 ### Quiz:
-What option should I specify for find if I want to search by name?
+What option should I specify for find if I want to search by name?<br>
 Answer: **-name**
 <br>
 <br>